SACE | Southern Alliance for Clean Energy

 What is the mission of the Southern Alliance for Clean Energy?

-Southern Alliance for Clean Energy (SACE) is a nonprofit, nonpartisan organization that promotes responsible energy choices that solve global warming problems and ensure clean, safe and healthy communities throughout the Southeast.
+Southern Alliance for Clean Energy (SACE) is a nonprofit, nonpartisan organization that promotes responsible energy choices that create climate change solutions and ensure clean, safe and healthy communities throughout the Southeast.

 When was SACE founded?